Excuse #2: I can’t afford all those expensive superfoods!

-This is the second post in this series about the most common excuses that people use for not following a healthy diet.
+This is the second post in the series about the most common excuses people use for not following a healthy diet.

 Stock up on staples